thinkb4/a-walk-in-react/day_02.md

 }
 ```

-> _Note:_ Props are inmutable!
+> _Note:_ Props are immutable!
 They cannot be changed.
 However you may need to change a prop value, to do so the parent component will need to pass new props (different props) and the old ones will be discarded.
-This is handeled through _State_, and will learn more about that soon.
+This is handled through _State_, and will learn more about that soon.

 ## Class based components